 - FAQs on Prescription Drugs and the Coronavirus Disease 2019 (COVID-19) for Issuers Offering Health Insurance Coverage in the Individual and Small Group Markets (PDF) (3/26/20)

-Medicare Advantage and Part D plan guidance:
+Medicare Advantage and Part D Plan Guidance:

 - HPMS Memo: Permissible Flexibilities Related to Oral Antiviral Drugs for Treatment of COVID-19 (PDF) (11/29/21)